grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** I can see that the command factory is not passed anywhere from the Statement - the `TicketOffice` doesn't know about it.

 **Johnny:** Yes, and, lucky us, a factory is something that can have the same lifetime scope as the `TicketOffice` since to create the factory, we don't need to know anything about a request for reservation.
-This is why we can pass it through the constructor of `TicketOffice`.
+This is why we can safely pass it through the constructor of `TicketOffice`.
 Which means that these two lines:

 ```csharp
 var commandFactory = Substitute.For<CommandFactory>();